 Occasionally, a hip fracture cannot be seen on a standard X-ray.
 If you have hip pain and have fallen, the doctors will want to be certain that you have not broken your hip.
 You may therefore be offered a magnetic resonance imaging (MRI) scan, which gives more detailed information about the hip joint and soft tissue around it.
-If an MRI scan is not suitable for you or if it is not available within 24 hours, a different type of scan called computed tomography (CT) will be offered.
+If an MRI scan is not suitable for you or if it is not available within 24 hours, a different type of scan called computerised tomography (CT) will be offered.

 Intracapsular hip fractures

 Usually, if you have a non-displaced intracapsular hip fracture, you will have an operation to join together and hold in place the broken bone fragments.
 This is known as internal fixation.
 Various devices can be used to provide the fixation, including screws, nails, plates and rods.
 Internal fixation like this enables quicker healing of the broken hip bone and usually allows you to become mobile again more quickly.